 Can I do an internship with ORI?

 Check our website or social media for internship opportunities.

 Are there any owl classes I can take?

-ORI Researchers lead two owl workshops that are both held in the spring.
-Find out more about these workshops by visiting the websites of the tour companies that host them:
+ORI Researchers sometimes lead owl workshops in the spring.
+Find out more by visiting the websites of the tour companies that host them:

 Where is the ORI office located?
 Can I come visit?

 Due to our busy field schedule, the ORI offices and field station are not open to the public.
 That being said, if you'd like to stop by and see our facility in Charlo, Montana, feel free to contact us.
 We are sometimes able to make arrangements!